Cyber Security Headlines – April 13, 2022

 Critical bug allows attacker to remotely control medical robot

-Mobile robot maker Aethon has fixed a series of vulnerabilities in its Tug hospital robots that, if exploited, could allow a cybercriminal to remotely control thousands of medical machines.
-Exploiting these five bugs, collectively called JekyllBot:5, required no special privileges or user interaction.
-And once used, they would allow actions such as accessing user credentials and medical records, locking down elevators and doors, surveilling facilities, disrupting patient care and meds, and launching further cyberattacks.
-IoT healthcare security firm Cynerio discovered the vulnerabilities, whose CVSS scores range from 7.7 to 9.8, while deploying the Tug robots for a customer hospital.
-None of these vulnerabilities had been exploited in the wild.
-The threat research team notified the affected hospital, which had not yet connected its Tug robots to the internet.
+Mobile robot maker Aethon has patched a collection of vulnerabilities in its Tug hospital robots that, if exploited, could allow remote control of thousands of medical machines.
+The five bugs are collectively called JekyllBot:5, and they need no special privileges or user interaction, to allow an attacker to access user credentials and medical records, lock down elevators and doors, spy on facilities, disrupt patient care and meds, and launch further cyberattacks.
+The vulnerabilities were discovered by healthcare security firm Cynerio.
+They have CVSS severity ratings between 7.7 and 9.8.
+It appears none of these vulnerabilities were exploited in the wild, since the affected hospital had not yet connected its Tug robots to the internet.

 (The Register)